Contesting a Will is never easy. Our Contentious Probate solicitors specialise in contesting Probate effectively with minimal stress and friction.

 Our experienced Probate solicitors can help you submit a Caveat and work with you to resolve your Will dispute in the most amicable way possible.
 Get in touch to arrange a consultation on 0800 2800 421.

 Depending on your reason for contesting Probate, you may be subject to certain time limits to make a claim after Probate has been granted.
 If you are making a claim under the Inheritance Act 1975, you only have six months from the date of Probate being granted to contest a Will, whilst claims relating to fraud have no time limit at all.

 Whatever type of Will dispute claim you are making, we recommend that you act as soon as possible in order to provide evidence and avoid difficulties that arise when parts of the deceased’s estate have already been distributed.
 Contact our specialist Probate solicitors for expert legal advice on how best to proceed.

 Contesting probate when there is no Will

 When a person dies without leaving a valid Will, their estate will be divided up according to the ‘Rules of Intestacy’.
 However, it is understandable that these rules may not always reflect the deceased’s wishes or any verbal promises they may have made during their lifetime.

-If you believe that you’ve been left out of the inheritance or are a dependent not financially provided for, our Contentious Probate solicitors can help with contesting Probate in cases with no Will.
-A leading law firm in the South, you can trust Trethowans to work with your best interests at heart.
+If you believe that you have been left out of the inheritance or are a dependent not financially provided for, our Contentious Probate solicitors can help with contesting Probate in cases with no Will.
+As a leading law firm with offices in Bournemouth, Poole, Southampton, Salisbury and Winchester, you can trust Trethowans to work with your best interests at heart.
 Get in touch today on 0800 2800 421.